How To Have A Big Wedding On A Small Budget (Updated for 2020)

 Wedding cakes can certainly be an artistic masterpiece.
 And that can be reflected in the astronomical price.
 The bakery section in your local market will have lovely, customized cakes.
 It’s doubtful that anyone will be able to tell or care about the difference.
 Cake is cake, and guests will gobble it up, regardless who baked it.

-If you are having a home or backyard wedding reception, you probably don’t need to spend a large chunk of your wedding budget on an expensive caterer.
+If you are having a home or backyard wedding reception, you probably don’t need to spend a large chunk of your wedding budget on an expensive wedding caterer.
 A neighborhood family restaurant can very likely provide tasty food, appetizers included, at a nominal price.
 Chances are, they will be delighted to get the business.
 If there is a talented cook among your family or friends, have him or her prepare the meal for the reception, perhaps in lieu of a wedding gift.

 While embossed wedding invitations and wedding programs are elegant, you can save quite a bit of money by printing your own.
 No one will actually notice or care.

 Of course, every bride wants to look her best.
 It’s her big day.
 A professional makeup artist can certainly provide the bride with perfect makeup.
 However, most women do have a friend who is especially adept with makeup.
 Why not put that friend in charge of aesthetics on the wedding day?
-Again, if she is agreeable, this can be arranged in exchange of a wedding gift.
+Again, if she is agreeable, this can be arranged in exchange for a wedding gift.

 Start by making a list of people who are important to you and your fiance.
 If you rarely see your friends from high school, or if the last time you saw Cousin Kate, she was 10 years old, you needn’t feel obligated to invite them.
 Ask your parents to remain practical.
 They undoubtedly have a list of friends whom they’d love to invite.
 Persuade them to get together with their friends on other occasions.